Tech-at-DU/d3-tutorial/07-Paths/readme.md

 The last example used paths, let's take another look at paths because there is a lot you can do with these.
 Often we draw data in the form of line graphs you can use a path to do this.

 For this example, you will use the `precipitation.csv`.
-This file contains rainfall amounts for the years 1998 to 2017.
-The data is for a month by state in India.
+This file contains rainfall amounts for the years 1998 to 2017, by month, for every state in Brazil — a country a little bigger than the continental US, split into 26 states plus a federal district.
+Data from [Precipitation in Brazil on Kaggle](https://www.kaggle.com/datasets/fabiopotsch/precipitation-in-brazil).

 This CSV file contains lots of data, almost 6000 lines!
 We will need to be more careful about what we display.